creativescala/creative-scala/src/pages/expressions/images.md

 The type is `doodle.core.Circle` and the value is `Circle(10.0)`---a circle with a 10 pixel radius.

-We can draw this circle (and other shapes) using Doodle's `draw()` function, which should have been brought into scope automatically.
+We can draw this circle (and other images) using Doodle's `draw()` function, which has been brought into scope automatically.
-Try drawing the circle now.
+Try drawing the circle now:

 ~~~ scala
 scala> draw(res0)